-- Symptoms (for example, runny nose, congestion) may be evaluated by home child providers or child care staff (in consultation with their supervisor) to determine if isolation and exclusion is required.
-The following information may be considered when evaluating a child's symptoms: - Daily screening results. - o Information provided by the parents/guardian about the child's baseline health and other known underlying conditions (for example, allergies, asthma). - Daily observations made by staff that care for the child (for example, differentiating between a runny nose that is persistent as opposed to one that is likely caused from returning inside from the cold). - Alternative assessment by a physician or a health care practitioner regarding symptoms (if available). - Child care operators should refer to Halton Region Public Health's School and Child Care Protocol for Individuals with COVID-19 Symptoms for guidance on steps to take when an individual develops COVID-19 symptoms.
-Additional information is provided within this section. - Staff, home child care providers, parents/guardians and children should follow the directions outlined in the COVID-19 school and child care screening tool or the direction of Halton Region Public Health, if contacted. - Immediately isolate any child or staff who becomes ill with symptoms of COVID-19 from the rest of their group, in a designated room or space with hand washing supplies or alcohol-based (60-90%) hand rub and PPE (gloves, medical masks, eye protection and a gown).
-Instructions on proper use of PPE should be made available. - o Symptomatic children separated from others must be supervised. - Require staff who become ill at work to immediately go home. - For ill children: - Notify parents/guardians or emergency contacts to pick up the ill child as soon as possible and supervise while waiting to be picked up. - Place a non-medical mask on children older than two years (if tolerated) and ensure proper use. - If the child appears sick or feverish, a temperature check is recommended.
-Use the least intrusive method (for example, non-contact thermometers) and ensure the
+- Staff, home child care providers, parents/guardians and children should follow direction from the COVID-19 school and child care screening tool or the direction of Halton Region Public Health, if contacted. - Child care operators should refer to Halton Region Public Health's School and Child Care Protocol for Individuals with COVID-19 Symptoms for guidance on steps to take when an individual develops COVID-19 symptoms.
+Additional information is provided within this section. - Immediately isolate any child or staff who becomes ill with a symptom of COVID-19 from the rest of their group, in a designated room or space with hand washing supplies or alcoholbased (60-90%) hand rub and PPE (gloves, medical masks, eye protection and a gown).
+Instructions on proper use of PPE should be made available. - Symptomatic children separated from others must be supervised. - Require staff who become ill at work to immediately go home.

-- person using the thermometer is wearing a surgical/procedure mask and eye protection.
-If using a single-use protective cover for thermometers properly dispose of the cover after each use, or clean and disinfect the thermometer before re-use. - Supervising staff must maintain physical distancing as best as possible and wear personal protective equipment as noted above. - Direct the parent/guardian of the ill child to complete the COVID-19 school and child care screening tool and have the ill individual follow the direction provided from the results of the screening.
-This may include seeking medical advice, including the recommendation of testing for COVID-19 as appropriate, or as advised by their medical provider. - If referred for testing, the individual must remain in self-isolation and cannot attend child care in-person. - Clean and disinfect the designated room or space immediately after the ill child goes home - Open outside doors and windows to increase air circulation in the area if it can be done safely. - All items used by the ill child while waiting for pick up, should be cleaned and disinfected.
-Items that cannot be cleaned (for example, paper, books cardboard and puzzles) should be removed and stored in a sealed container for a minimum of 7 days. - Identify areas that may require cleaning plus disinfection (all surfaces within two metres of the ill person) versus cleaning alone (such as hallway or room where the individual had passed through). - Staff and children who were exposed to the ill individual must continue to be grouped together and monitored for signs and symptoms of illness until the ill individual receives their test result. - Child care staff/students must not be assigned to other groups or work in other child care settings. - Child care staff must ensure the mixing of children is prevented. - Supervisors must inform parents/guardians of children who were exposed to the ill individual, and advise that they should self-monitor for symptoms. - If the test result is positive for COVID-19, Halton Region Public Health will provide further direction to their close contacts on testing and self-isolation. - Household contacts (for example, parents and siblings) of a symptomatic individual (who is awaiting test results) are not required to self-isolate.
-Household contacts may attend child care, work or school, provided they do not have any symptoms of COVID-19.
-If symptoms develop, these household members should self-isolate and seek testing.
+- For ill children: - Notify parents/guardians or emergency contacts to pick up the ill child, and any household contacts (such as siblings), as soon as possible and supervise while waiting to be picked up. - Place a medical mask on children older than two years (if tolerated) and ensure proper use. - If the child appears sick or feverish, a temperature check is recommended.
+Use the least intrusive method (for example, non-contact thermometers) and ensure the person using the thermometer is wearing a surgical/procedure mask and eye protection.
+If using a single-use protective cover for thermometers properly dispose of the cover after each use, or clean and disinfect the thermometer before re-use. - Supervising staff must maintain physical distancing as best as possible and wear personal protective equipment as noted above. - o Clean and disinfect the designated room or space immediately after the ill child goes in YouTube home.

+- Open outside doors and windows to increase air circulation in the area if it can be done safely. - All items used by the ill child while waiting for pick up, should be cleaned and disinfected.
+Items that cannot be cleaned (for example, paper, books cardboard and puzzles) should be removed and stored in a sealed container for a minimum of 7 days. - Identify areas that may require cleaning plus disinfection (all surfaces within two metres of the ill person) versus cleaning alone (such as hallway or room where the individual had passed through). - Staff and children who were exposed to the ill individual must continue to be grouped together and monitored for signs and symptoms of illness until the ill individual receives their test result. - Child care staff/students must not be assigned to other groups or work in other child care settings. - Child care staff must ensure the mixing of children is prevented. - Supervisors must inform parents/guardians of children who were exposed to the ill individual, and advise that they should self-monitor for symptoms. - If the test result is positive for COVID-19, Halton Region Public Health will provide further direction to their close contacts on testing and self-isolation. - All asymptomatic household contacts of a symptomatic individual must quarantine at home without exemption, even for essential reasons until the symptomatic individual receives a negative COVID-19 test result or is cleared by a Health Care Provider.
+If the symptomatic individual does not seek COVID-19 testing and does not receive an alternative diagnosis from a health care professional, they must isolate for 10 days from symptom onset.
+All household contacts must quarantine for 14 days from their last contact with the symptomatic individual.